Local Accessibility to Quality Health Care

 Ashburn Ohuru Medical Clinic

 One of the first initiatives of Passion Partners was the Ashburn Ohuru Medical Clinic located in Siaya, Kenya, which is in the western, rural part of the country.
 After losing one of her sons to malaria, Grandmother Joan (JoAnne) Okumu began looking for a way to keep others in her community from dying of preventable diseases.
 To demonstrate her commitment to eradicating these diseases, Grandmother Joan was willing to donate a portion of her land to build a clinic.
 However, she realized that she needed assistance with the construction, staffing, and other financial resources for the clinic itself.
 With the help of her grandson, she began to seek potential partners.
-Upon learning about Grandmother Joan’s story and her vision, Passion Partners’ Founder and Executive Director, Candice Moore, decided to get involved in what God was already doing in Siaya, Kenya.
+Upon learning about Grandmother Joan’s story and her vision, Passion Partners’ Founder and Executive Director, Candice Ashburn, decided to get involved in what God was already doing in Siaya, Kenya.
 Under Candice’s leadership, Passion Partners came alongside and provided the seed money for this clinic in order to ensure the highest level of care to the Siaya community and surrounding areas.
 Passion Partners’ funding contribution included:

 - Construction of the clinic